Earning an Ed.D. in Colorado: What to Know

 Leadership Licenses

-Note: The homepage for the Licensing Office contains info on reciprocity, including a Credentialing Guide for Out-of-State Applicants.
+Note: The homepage for the Educator Licensing Office contains info on reciprocity, including a Credentialing Guide for Out-of-State Applicants.

 Initial Principal License (K-12)